 At least a decade even, I had been breathing mostly through my mouth and not through the nose.
 I did not realize this peculiarity until recently.
 Imagine how oblivious I must have been to operate suboptimally for YEARS, almost all of my life.
 I had always thought I was breathing the natural way.
 How could there be another way?
 Breathing is an involuntary exercise, so it should come to me naturally like for anyone.
 How could I be wrong with it?

 I tried a self-correcting breathing exercise called mewing.
-In the first attempt, after half an hour of performing the routine, surprisingly, I noticed that my voice sounded better, I felt a familiar sense of relief, and my vision and so my mind was so vivid.
-As my reflection reveals, I look as if I took a long nap.
+In the first attempt, after half an hour of performing the routine, surprisingly, I noticed that my voice sounded better, I felt a familiar sense of relief, and my mind was so vivid.
+As my reflection revealed, I look as if I took a long nap.
 The swells around my eyes got relaxed.
 It was magical.
 This must be it.
-This is it, but.
+This is it, but...

 The soothing feelings expired in just a couple of hours.
 I realize that there is no switch to change breathing modes.
 The answer I got was only a tip of the solution I need.

 There are specific ways to utilize our bodies naturally and properly.
 As much as we want to think that using our bodies should be obvious to us, a common sense- if you will, it is not always the case.
 Evolution molded us with the instincts to survive, but it never really pushes us to function efficiently to the edge of our abilities.

 Only a portion of our existence is governed by our consciousness, the rest remains subconscious and involuntary.
 There is a limit to what we can consciously command ourselves.
 In the excess of what our minds are capable of handling, all else falls into our physical form to figure out and adjust into for survival- all done unconsciously unless we make the efforts to do otherwise.